jcalmat/autoclicker/README.md

 **frequency**

-This option will determine at which range of frequency the clicker will click in minute (defined by a min frequency and a max frequency)
+This option will determine at which range of frequency the clicker will click in **seconds** (defined by a min frequency and a max frequency)

 ### Optional fields

 **smooth**

-Smooth will determine if the cursor will move smoothly or not from point A to point B
+Smooth will tell the cursor to move smoothly from point A to point B

 **debug**